ppainuly/Leading-Causes-of-Death-in-United-States/README.md

   * Texas had lower unemployment rates compared to California and New York, but a higher age-adjusted death rate overall.
   * For Stroke and Heart Diseases, there was a spike in Texas.
 We investigated if that had a correlation with the Major Oil and Gas Downturn on 2015 and consequently unemployment rates for Texas.
   * Since 1985, United States has the worst Mortality rate(per 100000 people) when compared to other countries of "similar" size and wealth.
-  * We formed our null hypothesis that Countries of similar wealth and size will have a similar mortality rate.
-After performing ANOVA test on the dataa seat featuring 7 countries, the null hypothesis was rejected.
-However, when we take a group of 4 countries and perform th same test, the dataset is significant.
+  * We formed our null hypothesis that countries of similar wealth and size will have a similar mortality rate.
+After performing an ANOVA test on the data set featuring 7 countries, the null hypothesis was rejected.
+However, when we take a group of 4 countries and perform the same test, the dataset is significant.